snicoll/scratches/spring-boot-starter-hornetq/README.md

 It is possible however to create the necessary destinations on startup as follows:

-* Set `spring.hornetq.embedded.queues` and spring.hornetq.embedded.topics` with the
+* Set `spring.hornetq.embedded.queues` and `spring.hornetq.embedded.topics` with the
   comma separated list of queues and topics to create on startup.
 These destinations are created with the default settings
-* Any bean of type `JMSQueueConfiguration` or `TopicConfiguration` is used to create the corresponding destination.
-This allows you to fine-tune the configuration.
+* Any bean of type `JMSQueueConfiguration` or `TopicConfiguration` is used to create the corresponding destination with more advanced configuration.
 Check these HornetQ-specific classes for more details.

 When running in embedded mode, the following beans are exposed: